ArdanaLabs/apps-team/team-responsibilities.md

 - Invariant equation solver RESTful API
 - Link DEX with Stats & rollups, to store the states correctly
 - DEX Admin API
+- Create a non-stablecoin DEX, i.e. implement the invariant equation and solver for a non-stablecoin invariant equation

 Stablecoin:
 - Price oracle off-chain code